cissagatto/BellPartitionsMultiLabel/README.md

 The _"Id"_ of the dataset is a mandatory parameter (_n_dataset_) in the command line to run all code.
 The "LabelStart" and "LabelEnd" are used in a lot of internal functions.
 Please, make sure that this information is available before running the code.

+## Datasets
+You will need the originals datasets to run this code.
+Please, make sure that the folder Datasets contain the files arrf and xml.

 # Run

 ```